Pelagic Invertebrate Collection

-The Scripps Pelagic Invertebrates Collection is among the world's preeminent collections of marine zooplankton.
+The Scripps Pelagic Invertebrate Collection is among the world's preeminent collections of marine zooplankton.
 It includes over 135,000 whole zooplankton samples containing some 108

 specimens.
 In addition to worldwide geographic coverage, the Collection includes the remarkable CalCOFI zooplankton time series, which has surveyed the California Current since 1949.